Operator algebras generated by left invertibles: Cowen-Douglas Operators - The Analytic Model

 is a holomorphic spanning cross-section for $\HH$.
 By the comments following Theorem \ref{zhu theorem}, $\phi_1$ may be chosen to be the identity function.
 For each $f \in \HH$ and $\lambda \in \Omega_T$, we have by Equation (\ref{anal formula})

-where here we have repressed the subscript $\gamma$ on $\hat{f}$.
+where here we have suppressed the subscript $\gamma$ on $\hat{f}$.
 The reproducing kernel Hilbert space associated with this choice of analytic section will be simply denoted $\widehat{\HH}$.
 We store this information in a definition:

 \begin{defn} Given a natural analytic left invertible $T$, let $\Omega_T$ be as in Definition \ref{omega}.
 Let $\{x_{i,0}\}_{i=1}^n$ be an orthonormal basis for $\ker(T^*)$.
 Pick $\{\phi_i\}_{i=1}^n$ holomorphic functions such that the map